 PCCD Retirees Benefits.
 The District recognizes future liabilities related to OPEB.
 The District continues to provide retirees who were hired prior to July 1, 2004 with lifetime medical benefits.
 For employees hired after July 1, 2004, medical benefits upon retirement are provided until age 65 or Medicare eligibility.
 As of June 30, 2018, PCCD's total OPEB liability is \$202.7 million, with \$189.8 million for the pre-2004 hires and \$12.9 million for the post-2004 hires.
-The OPEB liabilities for both pre- and post-2004 hires are projected to be over \$500 million in years to come (2048-49).
 PCCD acknowledges its significant OPEB liability.
 In order to continuously and effectively administer its bond and debt management, in 2016 the District revised its Board Policy and Administrative Procedures with respect to Debt Management.
-The District has continued to follow the 2014 audit recommendations and developed an action plan to fund OPEB liabilities, including associated debt service, and is confident that it has met Standards (III.D.1.c, III.D.3.c) and will continue to do so.
+The District has continued to follow the 2014 audit recommendations and developed an action plan to fund OPEB liabilities, including associated debt service, and is confident that it has met ACCJC standards (III.D.1.c, III.D.3.c) and will continue to do so.